 Promote the importance of testing across your teams.
 Have everyone contribute to Test Automation methods across the relevant development and testing phases.
 From Unit Testing, System Testing, Integration Testing and End-to-End.
 There are plenty of tools out there to automate those “tedious” manual methods.

 Anti-Pattern #3 Automation Over-Load

 Yes, as a counterargument to my previous point, be wary of trying to automate too much.

-Manual testing still has its place in the world and somethings just don’t deserve to be automated.
-For example tests that are too trivial (impact wise), test that are too hard to automate (due to complexity) or tests that are too expensive to automate (cost prohibitive).
+Manual testing still has its place in the world of software testing and some things just don’t deserve to be automated.
+For example, tests that are too trivial (impact wise), test that are too hard to automate (due to complexity) or tests that are too expensive to automate (cost prohibitive).

 Weigh up the benefits of automating a test before aimlessly doing do.
 Consider the benefit of automation versus cost, effort, risk and the likelihood of redundancy.
 And Use manual testing to fill the gaps.

 Tip: Another thing you can’t expect to automate (or certainly not automate in its entirety) is exploratory testing.
 Exploratory Testing is a type of testing that benefits from tester experience, creativity and learning through “examination”.